magento/knowledge-base/src/faq/support-tools-overview.md

 * [Site-Wide Analysis Tool](#site-wide-analysis-tool)
 * [Quality Patches Tool](#quality-patches-tool)

-<h2 id="observation-for-adobe-commerce">Observation for Adobe Commerce - most relevant New Relic info </h2>
+<h2 id="observation-for-adobe-commerce">Observation for Adobe Commerce - get most relevant New Relic info in an easy format</h2>

 Observation for Adobe Commerce is a New Relic nerdlet to see the state of your Adobe Commerce site, current or past time views.
 A nerdlet is a custom application built with New Relic One programmability.
 It presents most relevant New Relic information in an easy format against a common timeline.